getfexr/website/learn/identity-and-key/transactions.md

 With the rise of self-custody wallets, security has become a top priority for crypto users.
 Fexr's mobile device signing feature provides an added layer of security for P2P transactions across multiple networks.
 Let's take a closer look at how it works.

+Fexr wallet screenshot from send-to page

 One of the key benefits of using Fexr's mobile device signing feature for P2P transactions is enhanced privacy.
 By keeping the transaction signing process on the user's mobile device, Fexr ensures that private keys are never exposed to other devices or networks.
 This feature provides an added layer of security and privacy for users.
 Let's delve into the details of [how it works](/blog/Optimising-image-private-key-mobile).

 ## Convenient Transaction Requests with Web Apps and Services

 Fexr's web extension and offline PWA  **checkout** ( available at https://checkout.fexr.club ) feature makes it easier for users to request P2P transactions across different networks.
 Allowing connected businesses to request transactions from a browser opens up a wide range of use cases for Fexr Crypto self-custody wallet.
 Here are a few examples:

-Fexr Crypto wallet is a versatile tool for businesses to facilitate payment requests from their customers, whether it's for online purchases, bill payments, or invoice payments.
-With Fexr Crypto wallet, businesses can easily send payment requests, and customers can quickly authorize the payment with their wallet, making the process faster and more convenient.
+Fexr wallet is a versatile tool for businesses to facilitate payment requests from their customers, whether it's for online purchases, bill payments, or invoice payments.
+With Fexr wallet, businesses can easily send payment requests, and customers can quickly authorize the payment with their wallet, making the process faster and more convenient.

-Subscription payments are also made easier with Fexr Crypto wallet.
+Subscription payments are also made easier with Fexr wallet.
 Businesses can send payment requests to customers' wallets when subscription payments are due, streamlining the payment process for both parties.
-Additionally, Fexr Crypto wallet can facilitate cross-border payments, making it easier for businesses to receive payments from customers in different countries and currencies.
+Additionally, Fexr wallet can facilitate cross-border payments, making it easier for businesses to receive payments from customers in different countries and currencies.

 ## Supported Networks, Fees, and Features